-Your Guide to the 6 Best Spots in Litchfield National Park
+6 Best Things to Do in Litchfield National Park

 Buley Rockhole

-Take a swim in a natural, fresh water swimming pool at Buley Rockhole.
+One of the best things to do in Litchfield National Park, Buley Rockhole is a must-see.
+What makes it so special?
+You can take a swim in a natural freshwater swimming pool at Buley Rockhole.
 With multiple waterfalls and swimming holes, it is easy to find an unoccupied area for your party.
 To get to this gorgeous location, drive 2 km on Buley Florence which is a road of Litchfield Park Road.
 Then take a left on to Buley Rockhole toward the car park.
-Keep all glass wear in the car as glass is not permitted near the water.
+Keep all glassware in the car, as glass is not permitted near the water.

 Florence Falls

-Florence Falls is the perfect place to cool down on a hot day.
+Another top thing to do in Litchfield National Park, Florence Falls is the perfect place to cool down on a hot day.
 Florence Falls is a short walk from the car park.
 Interested in camping at the falls?
-Separate camping grounds are available for 2WD and 4WD, and are only a short 2 km drive from the actual falls.
-This location is further up the road from Buley Rockhole, rather than taking a left onto Buley Rockhole, continue onto Florence Falls Road to reach your destination.
+Separate camping grounds are available for 2WD and 4WD and are only a short 2 km drive from the actual falls.
+This location is further up the road from Buley Rockhole.
+Rather than taking a left onto Buley Rockhole, continue onto Florence Falls Road to reach your destination.

-Read our blog post: Immerse Yourself in the Breathtaking Beauty of Florence Falls: Litchy’s Hidden Oasis of Tranquility
+Read More: Florence Falls: Litchy’s Hidden Oasis of Tranquility

 Follow Us